Frequently Asked Questions

 What is M&T FIRST FRIDAYS @ THE GALLERY?

-The Gallery offers public tours and school tours of our Collection and exhibitions.
+The museum offers public tours and school tours of our Collection and exhibitions.
 We also offer an audio wand service, which features special audio for adults and children about many specific works of art.

-The Gallery does not have a program for birthday parties.
-When you visit the Gallery with your children for a special occasion, we suggest that you use our audio wand service, which features special audio for adults and children about many specific works of art.
+The museum does not have a program for birthday parties.
+When you visit the museum with your children for a special occasion, we suggest that you use our audio wand service, which features special audio for adults and children about many specific works of art.
 For groups of fifteen or more, reserve a docent tour by calling 716.270.8226.
 You can also make a reservation at AK Café by calling 716.270.8223.

 As a special treat for the birthday child and his/her guest, think about An Adventure in Looking and Listening, a children’s book and CD tour of the museum, which is available for purchase at Shop AK.